 Even though backyard weddings are typically simpler than traditional weddings, they can be a lot of work to plan.
 Here's how to ensure that yours goes smoothly, and creates a lifelong memory for you and your spouse:

 Talk to someone who's been there.
 Chances are, you know a friend, acquaintance or co-worker who has had a backyard wedding.
 Talk to them to get a feel for what the experience was like.
 What did they like and dislike about it?
 What would they do differently?
-You might pick up some good tips, even if it's as simple as "buy more string lights," or "don't forget the citronella candles."
+You might pick up some good ideas or tips, even if it's as simple as "buy more string lights," or "don't forget the citronella candles."